cloudFPGA/cFp_HelloKale/REG/README.md

 cloudFPGA Regression
 ====================

-In order to achieve a certain level of stability and quality of code, cloudFPGA relies on regression builds.
-To manage them easily, this folder contains a `main.sh` script that is called by e.g. Jenkins.

-**The `main.sh` script expects that all environments are set!**
-This means, e.g.:
-* The Xilinx environments are sourced
-* `$root` is set.
+A regression is a suite of functional verification tests executed against the cFp_Flash project.
+Such a regression is typically called by a Jenkins server during the software development process.

+A regression is executed by calling a shell script such as:
+  - `run_main.sh` which performs a '_build monolithic_' of the FPGA followed by a RTL/CO-SIMULATION of the HLS-based IP cores.

+**Warning**
+The above scripts must be executed from the cFp_Flash root directory which must be defined ahead with the _$cFpFlashRootDir_ variable.
+Any other environment variable must also be sourced beforehand.

+**Example**
-So, the build script **should be called as follows:**
+The main cFp_Flash regression script can be called as follows:

 ```
 source /tools/Xilinx/Vivado/2017.4/settings64.sh

 echo $PWD
-export root=$PWD
+export cFpFlashRootDir=$PWD

-$root/REG/main.sh
+$cFpFlashRootDir/REG/run_main.sh
 ```

-(e.g. as Jenkins build command).
+**About the _run_main_ script**

-The `main.sh` script sets also all necessary cF-environment variables, like a `env/setenv.sh` script would do.
+The `run_main.sh` script is the main entry point for running a regression.
+It sets all necessary cF-environment variables, like a typical `env/setenv.sh` script would do.
+Next, if other scripts are to be run, they are expected to be called by `run_main.sh`.

-If there are other scripts then the `main.sh` script present in this folder, it is expected that *they are called by `main.sh`*.